storj/edge/README.md

 ```
 The `ENABLE_HTTPS` flag indicates if https should be used (`ENABLE_HTTPS=1`)

-# Stargate + storj-sim + Minio Mint test workflow
+# Gateway MT + storj-sim + Minio Mint test workflow
-Stargate is designed to becompatible with the Minio Mint's Docker-based test suite.
+Gateway MT is designed to becompatible with the Minio Mint's Docker-based test suite.
 If you'd like to use storj-sim to test local changes to Mint, run these commands:

 ```
 storj-sim network setup